codenotary/codenotary.io/pages/blog/VMware-vSphere-Network-Issues-Can-Hit-Your-VM-Performance.md

 Also outgoing dropped packets can be caused by switch overload or misconfigurations that can be fixed by buffer adjustments or QoS activation.

-You can monitor the network received and network transmitted metric of VMs with [CNIL Metrics and Logs](https://www.codenotary.com/products/metrics-and-logs/) in your VMware vSphere environment.
+You can monitor the network received and network transmitted metric of VMs with [Metrics and Logs](https://www.codenotary.com/products/metrics-and-logs/) in your VMware vSphere environment.

 ![](/images/blog/net1-image3.png)